Unknown5436/3d-room-intelligence-system/docs/QUICK_START.md

 - You need Python 3.11.
 See [INSTALLATION.md](INSTALLATION.md#step-1-install-python-311).

 ### "Database connection failed"
-- For local processing: Not needed - use `python test_local.py`
+- For local processing: Use `pytest tests/test_processing.py -v` (no database needed)
 - For API: Ensure PostgreSQL is running and `.env` is configured correctly.

 ### Processing takes too long